Skip to main content

 Pholourie

-Crispy split pea fritters seasoned with turmeric, cumin, and green seasonings, served with tamarind or mango chutney.
-Popular street snack and party appetizer, best eaten hot and fresh from the fryer.
+Crisp split pea fritters seasoned with turmeric, cumin, and green seasoning, served with tamarind or mango chutney.
+A common street snack and party starter, best eaten straight out of the hot oil.

 Pastelles